-Relevant if the company is being set up by non-EU companies and individuals

-The sectors which are subject to screening include the following:

-(a) critical infrastructure, whether physical or virtual, including energy, transport, water, health, communications, media, data processing or storage, aerospace, defence, electoral or financial infrastructure, and sensitive facilities, as well as land and real estate crucial for the use of such infrastructure;

-(b) critical technologies and dual use items as defined in point 1 of Article 2 of Council Regulation (EC) No 428/2009 (15), including artificial intelligence, robotics, semiconductors, cybersecurity, aerospace, defense, energy storage, quantum and nuclear technologies as well as nanotechnologies and biotechnologies;

-(c) supply of critical inputs, including energy or raw materials, as well as food security;

-(d) access to sensitive information, including personal data, or the ability to control such information; and
+- Relevant if the company is being set up by non-EU companies and individuals - The sectors which are subject to screening include the following: - (a) critical infrastructure, whether physical or virtual, including energy, transport, water, health, communications, media, data processing or storage, aerospace, defence, electoral or financial infrastructure, and sensitive facilities, as well as land and real estate crucial for the use of such infrastructure; - (b) critical technologies and dual use items as defined in point 1 of Article 2 of Council Regulation (EC) No 428/2009 (15), including artificial intelligence, robotics, semiconductors, cybersecurity, aerospace, defense, energy storage, quantum and nuclear technologies as well as nanotechnologies and biotechnologies; - (c) supply of critical inputs, including energy or raw materials, as well as food security; - (d) access to sensitive information, including personal data, or the ability to control such information; and - (e) the freedom and pluralism of the media.

+Beneficial ownership

+Every company shall obtain and at all times hold adequate, accurate and up-to-date information in respect of its beneficial owners.

+A beneficial owner is any natural person or persons who ultimately own or control the commercial partnership/company, or the natural person or persons on whose behalf a transaction or activity is being conducted (this could also be a body corporate or a body of persons) through direct or indirect ownership of more than 25% of the shares or more than 25% of the voting rights or ownership interests in that body corporate or body of persons, including through bearer share holdings, or through control via other means, other than a company that is listed on a regulated market which is subject to disclosure requirements consistent with EU law or equivalent international standards which ensure adequate transparency of ownership information.

+After having exhausted all possible means and provided there are no grounds of suspicion, no beneficial owner has been identified, subject persons shall consider the natural person or persons who hold the position of senior managing official or officials to be the beneficial owners, and shall keep a record of the actions taken to identity the beneficial owner.

+Beneficial ownership

+Name of form Timeframe B01 To be submitted with company incorporation B02 To be submitted within 14 days from the change being reflected in the internal register of the company - in practice, with the filings of other corporate forms e.g. with the Form T (for share transfers) B0 - Annual Confirmation Filed every year together with the annual return BO - Change in SMO Within 14 days after the date on which the change is recorded in the company BO - Change in details of BO/SMO In the eventuality of such changes occurring

-(e) the freedom and pluralism of the media.
+Reservation of the company name

-Considerations for listed and regulated entities

-Approval process by the MFSA or the Listing Authority (as the case may be) prior to submission of the constitutional documents to the Malta Business Registry
+It is highly recommended that a practitioner, when entrusted with the formation of a company, reserves the proposed name.

+However, the Registrar, in certain instance, will not reserve the name.